Truck Driver Salary: Top Paying Jobs (By State & Freight Type)

-One of the biggest determining factors in how much truck drivers make is the type of freight they haul.
-Here is a deeper look at the different types of freight and the types of rates you can expect.
+One of the most significant determining factors in how much truck drivers make is the type of freight they haul.
+Here is a deeper look at the different kinds of cargo and the rates you can expect.

 LTL, or less than truckload freight, refers to shipments that are not large enough to fill the truck.
 Traditional LTL has no minimum size requirements.
 Volume LTL must consist of at least six pallets, measure between 12 and 32-cubic-feet in size, and weigh at least 5,000 pounds.
 The carrier then combines these smaller loads from multiple shippers to create a full truckload.
 Truck drivers can use both to fill their trucks and reduce deadhead miles.
-You can view the latest LTL rates at the Truckstop.com Less Than Truck Load Load Board.
+You can view the latest LTL rates on the Truckstop Less Than Truckload Load Board.

 Flatbed truck drivers tow flat, open trailers rather than traditional enclosed trailers.
 These are great for hauling oddly shaped or sized items, but they add extra challenges for the driver.
-You’ll need to make sure the load is both secured and protected from adverse weather.
+You’ll need to ensure the load is secured and protected from adverse weather.
 These additional tasks call for a specific skill set and can result in higher pay.
-To see the most current rates for flatbed loads, visit the Truckstop.com Flatbed Load Board.
+To see the most current rates for flatbed loads, visit the Truckstop Flatbed Load Board.

 Dry van trailers are rolling boxes with no climate control.
-They’re typically 48-53-feet long, though there are shorter 28-foot trailers.
-Shippers choose economical dry van shipping for a wide range of nonperishable goods, from liquor to healthcare equipment to auto parts.
+They’re typically 48-53 feet long, though there are also shorter 28-foot trailers.
+Shippers choose economical dry van shipping for nonperishable goods, from liquor to healthcare equipment to auto parts.
 There’s usually a huge supply of dry van loads.
-Check Truckstop.com’s Dry Van Load Board for availability and current rates.
+Check Truckstop’s Dry Van Load Board for availability and current rates.

-Heavy haul loads consist of overweight and/or oversized items, such as aircraft parts or heavy-duty military equipment.
-You’ll need specialized equipment to haul these loads, as well as additional licensing or certifications.
+Heavy haul loads consist of overweight and/or oversized items, such as aircraft parts or heavy-duty military hardware.
+You’ll need specialized equipment to haul these loads and additional licensing or certifications.
 You might also need to coordinate with multiple professionals to design safe routes, arrange for escort vehicles, or temporarily lift power lines.
 Heavy haul trucking generally pays well to account for these extra tasks.
-Find the most updated rates on the Truckstop.com Heavy Haul Load Board.
+Find the most updated rates on the Truckstop Heavy Haul Load Board.

 Hot shot truckers deliver small, time-sensitive loads.
-Unlike expedited shipping, hot shot truckers don’t keep trucks on standby but use load boards to find jobs when they have the time.
-Hot shot rates can be fairly high because shippers are often willing to pay more to get materials delivered fast.
-Find out how much hot shot loads are paying on our quality Hot Shot Load Board.
+Unlike expedited shipping, hot shot truckers don’t keep trucks on standby for these loads but instead use load boards to find jobs when they have the time.
+Hot shot rates can be pretty high because shippers are often willing to pay more to deliver materials quickly.
+Find out how much hot shot loads are paying on the Truckstop Hot Shot Load Board.

 Truck driver bonuses